saulpierotti/markdown_notebook/AG.md

 * MySeq can be used for metagenomics (16S sequencing, 24 samples per lane) and for microbial WGS
 * HiSeq can be used for WGS (3-4 lanes per genome) and exome capture (4 samples per lane)

-# How to do a de novo sequencing
-* The human genome is repeat rich
-* The main approaches are whole genome shotgun and hierarchical shotgun approach (BAC based)
-* Hierarchical shotgun allows to resolve repetitive regions by building bigger contigs (!)
-* At the time of the first human genome, sequencing was expensive so we could not sequence BACs and then assemble them, we needed to select non-duplicate BACs beforehand
-	* I start from a gene in a known position in a chromosome, and check which BACs contain it by PCR

 # Aplotypes
 * We can detect crossing-over by looking for the association of genetic markers
 * An aplotype is a cluster of genes that are usually eredited toghether